 Dedicated in 1994, the school building has expanded several times to meet the demands of a rapidly growing young parish.
 St. Vincent has built a reputation for challenging curriculum and for graduating students who are well-prepared for high school.
 We earned a Blue Ribbon School designation by the US Department of Education in 2004.

-Our dedicated staff of teachers has an average of more than 10 years teaching experience, with many holding advanced degrees.
-Two teachers work with students who have special learning needs, and a high ability teacher works with students who excel beyond the regular curriculum.
+Our dedicated staff of teachers has an average of more than 15 years teaching experience, with many holding advanced degrees.
+Three teachers work with students who have special learning needs, and a high ability teacher works with students who excel beyond the regular curriculum.
 Our curriculum includes teachers of art, Spanish, technology, PE and music.
-The learning environment is further enhanced by a variety of extracurricular activities including Math Counts, speech team, book club, the Awesome Angels and Eagle's Wings choirs, Destination Imagination, musicals, plays and a variety of intramural and interscholastic sports.
+The learning environment is further enhanced by a variety of extracurricular activities including Math Counts, speech team, Book Bowl, the Awesome Angels and Eagle's Wings choirs, musicals, plays and a variety of intramural and interscholastic sports.

 Choosing a Catholic education provides a strong Christian foundation to help form the values and high ethical standards that your child will live by for the rest of his or her life.
 We believe that no child should be denied the opportunity to receive a Catholic grade school education as a result of unbearable financial burden to the family.
 Several options are available to these families and may be discussed with the parish pastor.